Überwinden Sie die Schlafprokrastination für eine bessere Nachtruhe

 Overcoming sleep procrastination for restful sleep

-In a world where everyday life is often hectic and stressful, you may find yourself in the following situation after a long day: You are lying in bed, illuminated by the light of your smartphone, while you scroll thoughtlessly.
-Yes, it is already far beyond your planned bedtime, and you are tired.
-Yet, you do not turn off your phone and do not go to sleep.
+In a world where everyday life is often hectic and stressful, you might find yourself in the following situation after a long day: You lie in bed, illuminated by the light of your smartphone, mindlessly scrolling.
+Yes, it is already well past your planned bedtime, and you are tired.
+Yet you do not turn off the phone and do not go to sleep.
 You stubbornly resist – even though you know exactly that you will be tired the next morning – once again.

-If you are nodding in agreement, welcome to the club.
-This rebellious behavior before going to bed is real and has a name: sleep procrastination or revenge bedtime procrastination.
-It is a psychological phenomenon where people stay awake longer than they actually want to in order to gain a sense of control over the night.
-This happens because they feel (perhaps unconsciously) that they haven't been able to control their day sufficiently.
+If you are nodding in agreement right now, welcome to the club.
+This rebellious behavior before going to sleep is real and has a name: sleep procrastination or revenge sleep procrastination.
+It is a psychological phenomenon where people stay awake longer than they actually want to in order to gain some control over the night.
+This happens because they feel (perhaps unconsciously) that they cannot sufficiently control themselves during the day.
 Although sleep procrastination is not officially recognized as a psychiatric or sleep-related disorder like insomnia, it affects many people.
-Therefore, let’s take a closer look at what we know about this behavior and how to overcome it.
+So let's take a closer look at what we know about this behavior and how to overcome it.

 The origins of the term

 The term sleep procrastination was first coined by a Dutch researcher and later popularized by a viral tweet from China.
-In 2014, the Dutch researcher Floor Kroese studied people who voluntarily deprived themselves of sleep and found a connection between this lack of self-regulation and insufficient sleep, which she referred to as "sleep procrastination."
-In 2018, a tweet from @daphnekylee from Taipei City went viral, describing this behavior as "revenge sleep procrastination" – and Twitter was immediately excited.
+In 2014, Dutch researcher Floor Kroese studied people who voluntarily sacrificed sleep and found a connection between this lack of self-regulation and insufficient sleep, which she called "sleep procrastination."
+In 2018, a tweet by @daphnekylee from Taipei City went viral, describing this behavior as "revenge bedtime procrastination" – and Twitter was immediately enthusiastic.

-"Me" time is important as it provides the opportunity to relax and unwind.
-In today's hyper-connected world, we are constantly exposed to distractions – which often lead to even more distractions.
-You know how it goes – you click on a link to an article and suddenly find yourself in a rabbit hole of related content.
-While online usage is fine, it is not ideal when it prevents sleep.
+"Me" time is important because it offers the opportunity to relax and unwind.
+In today's hyperconnected world, we are constantly exposed to distractions – which often lead to even more distractions.
+You know how it looks – you click on a link to an article and suddenly find yourself down a rabbit hole of related content.
+While online use is fine, it is not ideal when it prevents sleep.

 The psychological aspects

-As already mentioned, sleep procrastination leads to sleep deprivation, which negatively affects health.
-So why do so many of us do it anyway?
+As mentioned earlier, sleep procrastination leads to sleep deprivation, which negatively affects health.
+So why do so many of us still do it?
 Studies have shown that the most common reason for sleep procrastination is the feeling of having too little "me" time.
 This also explains why women and students are particularly susceptible to this behavior.
-However, if you meet any of the following criteria, you are likely prone to revenge sleep procrastination: • You have a stressful job. • You have many family and parental responsibilities. • You are burned out from work, parenting, or otherwise. • You work long hours. • You are a night owl.
+However, if you meet any of the following criteria, you are likely prone to revenge bedtime procrastination: • You have a stressful job. • You have many family and parental responsibilities. • You are burned out from work, parenting, or otherwise. • You work long hours. • You are a night owl.

 The psychological dimension

-In all cases, except perhaps for night owls, the need to feel the need to "get back" when there is a lack of free time makes sense.
+In all cases, except perhaps for night owls, the need to "revenge" when free time is lacking makes sense.
 Your waking hours are filled with work, tasks, and fulfilling other needs, leaving no time for yourself.
 Therefore, you postpone going to bed – even though you are aware that you will face the consequences the next morning.
-This happens out of frustration that you do not have enough time during the day to do the things that are important to you.
+This happens out of frustration that you don't have enough time during the day to do things that matter to you.

 Your private time – and sleep can wait, right?
-No, it cannot wait.
+No, it can't wait.
 It is a necessary function for health and well-being.
 So how do you correct this behavior to improve your sleep habits?
-Unfortunately, it is easier said than done to practice better habits to avoid sleep procrastination.
+Unfortunately, it's easier said than done to practice better habits to avoid revenge bedtime procrastination.
 It requires diligence and effort.
-However, the first step is to recognize the behavior – and hopefully, you have achieved just that by reading this article.
+However, the first step is to recognize the behavior – and hopefully, you have achieved exactly that by reading this article so far.

 Tips for healthy sleep

-If you suffer from sleep procrastination robbing you of valuable sleep, you can take steps to overcome the habit.
-As mentioned, mindfulness of the problem is the first step.
-For example, if you engage in sleep procrastination due to a lack of "me" time during the day, you should address this first.
+If you suffer from sleep procrastination stealing valuable sleep from you, you can take steps to overcome the habit.
+As mentioned earlier, mindfulness of the problem is the first step.
+For example, if you procrastinate sleep due to a lack of "me" time during the day, you should address that first.
 How can you restructure your schedule and prioritize yourself?
 Who can you ask for help?

-Managing your daily stresses and creating free time are important and can help you be "ready" for sleep at a reasonable hour.
+Managing your daily stresses and creating free time are important and can make it easier for you to be "ready" for sleep at a reasonable hour.
 Also consider how you spend your time before going to bed.
 Alcohol and caffeine, for example, can disrupt sleep.
-It is important to shape your nighttime routine with regard to sleep.
+It is important to shape your nighttime routine with sleep in mind.

 Conclusion